Stedi-Demos/deploy-functions-with-the-sdk/README.md

 6. Create a `.env` file and fill it with the environment variables your function needs.

+> Other than the Stedi API key, you shouldn’t store secrets in environment variables.
+If your function needs access to passwords, API keys, and the like, store them in [Stash](/docs/stash) and access Stash from your function.
+The Stedi API key is the only exception, because you need it to access other Stedi products, including Stash.

 7. Add the following environment variable to `.env` if you want to enable source maps.

    ```